 If the product is new and you don’t have profound knowledge of your audience, look for designers with experience in user research.
 That way, you’ll gain essential insights that will be useful not only for design but also for marketing and sales.

-How will the design team collaborate with other stakeholders?
+How to align design team with stakeholders?

 Unlike a stereotypical member of the “creatives” tribe, a UX designer needs to work in close collaboration with the team and other stakeholders.
 Think of the way it can happen.
 An in-house designer would have more connection to the team.
 On the contrary, a freelancer might not be that involved in this process as they often have several projects going on at the same time.